#Host publicly accessible web URLs from a home server using a remote proxy

 Ideally, you would be able to open ports 80 and 443 of your public IP address and update DNS entries with solutions like ddclient or DNS-O-Matic.

-However, if your ISP blocks direct traffic to those ports, its possible to use a remote server and SSH tunneling to bypass that limitation.
-With this setup, you can use Kubernetes ingresses normally.
-From the ingress’ perspective, http traffic will reach your home server directly.
-Therefore, tooling like Nginx and Cert Manager will work with no special tweaks.
+However, if your ISP blocks direct traffic to those ports, using a remote server and SSH tunneling can bypass such limitations.
+With this setup, you can use Kubernetes ingresses as usual.
+From the ingress perspective, HTTP traffic will reach your home server directly.
+Therefore, tooling like Nginx and Cert Manager will work with no unique tweaks.

 Any Linux box with a public IP can be your remote proxy, but Oracle Cloud has a generous free tier and can be a good starting option.
-Just remember that the smallest available machine is probably enough for your needs since it will only forward traffic and not really act on it.
+Remember that the smallest available machine is probably enough for your needs since it will only forward traffic and not act on it.

-After setting up the remote server with your provider of choice, ensure that it has a SSH server running.
+After setting up the remote server with your provider, ensure it has an SSH server running.
 We’re going to use it to forward network packets for us.

 On your remote instance, edit the /etc/ssh/sshd_config